Gemeinhardt

 Gemeinhardt Co. is a manufacturer of flutes and piccolos.
 These musical instruments are developed by this company for all levels of musicians, beginners to professionals.
 Gemeinhardt was owned by Angel Industries Co.
 Ltd of Taiwan, widely acknowledged as a premier manufacturer of woodwind musical instruments.
-The Gemeinhardt Company is headquartered in Elkhart, Indiana, where many of its instruments are still made.
-Gemeinhardt Musical Instruments was purchased at the end of 2024 by Ramon Noguera of Raynog Ventures (which also owns Laconia Music in New York).
+The Gemeinhardt Company is headquartered in Elkhart, Indiana, where many of its instruments are still made..

 Ownership

 From 1993 to 2011, Gemeinhardt was owned by investment bankers under the corporate name Gemstone Musical Instruments.
 In June 2011, Gemeinhardt was acquired by Angel Industries Co.
 Ltd. of Taiwan, musical instrument manufacturers and business partner of Gemeinhardt for several years.
 David Pirtle, Gemeinhardt president and CEO, said the acquisition would allow Gemeinhardt more freedom to make decisions and run production in order to best serve the market.

 While many musical instrument brands are manufactured overseas, the partnership between Gemeinhardt and Angel Industries is unique.
 Gemeinhardt manufactures flute components (headjoint, body, footjoint, keys) in Elkhart, Indiana, then sends them to Angel for assembly.
 The assembled instruments are returned to Elkhart for testing and adjusting in the Gemeinhardt workshop.
 While most musical instrument brands have flute components manufactured overseas, Pirtle said Gemeinhardt's method is preferable because better quality flute parts can be made in their U.S. workshop.